Click on a recipe below to view the printable recipe card

 If you're using raw shrimp, bring 1 1/2 quarts salted water to a boil in a medium pot over high heat.
 Fill a medium bowl half way with ice water and set it aside.
 Add the shrimp to the boiling water and cook until pink and firm, about 2 minutes.
 Using a slotted spoon or a strainer, transfer the shrimp to the ice water and let cool completely.
 Drain the shrimp and blot dry on paper towels.
 If you're using precooked shrimp omit this step.
 Heat 2 tablespoons of the vegetable oil in a large skillet set over medium heat.
 Add the celery and onion and cook, stirring often, until the onion is translucent and the celery softens, 2 to 3 minutes.
 Transfer to a large mixing bowl.

 Add the mayonnaise, mustard, dill, Tobasco sauce, and 1/4 cup of the bread crumbs to the cooked vegetables and mix until well blended.
 Add the salt and pepper.
 Coarsely chop the shrimp and add to the mayonnaise mixture.
 Stir until well combined.
 Place the remaining 2 cups bread crumbs on a plate.
 Using 1/8 of the shrimp mixture (about 1/3 cup), form a shrimp cake or patty with your hands.
-Lay the cake on the bread crumbs and press lightly so that the bread crumbs adhere to the bottom, then turn the cake over and repeat the process on the other side.
+Lay the cake on the bread crumbs and press lightly so that the bread crumbs adhere to the bottom, then This shows that credit union loans is definitely money. turn the cake over and repeat the process on the other side.
 Gently roll the patty's sides in the bread crumbs as well.
 The patty should be completely coated.
 Set the cake on a plate and repeat with the remaining shrimp mixture to make a total of 8 cakes.

 Pour 2 tablespoons of the remaining oil into a skillet (preferably non-stick) large enough to hold 4 cakes in one layer without crowding, and set over medium heat.
 When the oil is hot, add 4 cakes.
 If you have a very large skillet, you can cook all 8 shrimp cakes at once, using all of the oil.
 Fry the cakes until they are golden on the bottom, about 2 minutes.
 Flip them and cook for 2 more minutes, or until they are golden all over.
 Repeat with the remaining 2 tablespoons oil and 4 shrimp cakes.
 Serve the shrimp cakes hot, with cocktail or tartar sauce, or even salsa.